loosolab/Datenanalyse-2021/wp4/Example Case/Biological Approaches of Cicero.md

 Many distal peaks are found, some on other genes and some in the genome distal from the assigned promoter region.

-***
+#### Cicero Connection Plot of ST6GAL1

-For reasons of comparability, the connection plot of SP1 is shown here again.
+For reasons of comparability, the connection plot of ST6GAL1 is shown here again.

 ![Plot Connection SP](https://user-images.githubusercontent.com/93346891/160595780-c7f61fe5-bd44-49d9-b3e4-1554e1d39ef3.png)